|Mrs. Charles Caldwell||Ms. Sophia Alexandrova||2006/2007||Dr. Paul Lowe|

 For the fourth consecutive year, Hugh Aspinall addressed the Haggis at the Burns Social in January.
 Heart party and St. Patrick's socials were held in the winter.
 The Annual Spring Tea Dance featured the fabulous Tartan Players; the music was superb, the weather was perfect and the view of Semiahmoo Bay from the windows of the Star of the Sea Hall was breathtaking.
 In the fall, a Bring a Friend Social, a Halloween Social, the Annual Fall Workshop and Dancewear Sale, a St. Andrew's Social and a Christmas Party were held.

 For the fifth consecutive year, Hugh Aspinall addressed the Haggis at the Burns Social in January.
 A Heart social was held in February and a St. Patrick party in March.
-The Annual Spring Dance featured the music of the Tartan Players.
+The May Dance featured the music of the Tartan Players.
 Margaret and Duncan MacKenzie hosted the Annual Picnic in September.
 Once again a Fall Workshop, a Halloween Social, a St. Andrew's social and a Christmas party were held.